-Wilkes, fourth Monday after third Monday rior Court, the Selicitor for the Judicial District shall inspect the office of the clerk and report to the court in writing.
-If any clerk, report to the court in writing.
+Wilkes, fourth Monday after third Monday nor Court, the Selicitor for the Judicial Dismarch and September.

+Caldwell, sixth Monday after third Monday report to the court in writing.
 If any clerk, after being furnished with the necessary books, shall fall to keep them up as required by law, he shall be guilty of a misdemeanor, and the Solicitor shall cause him to be prosecuted for the same.
 If the Solicitor shall fail or neglect to perform the duty hereby im-posed on him, he shall be [liable] to a penalty of five hundred dollars to any person who shall sue for the same.
 EXISTING SUITS.

-The following sections, numbered 1, 2, 3, 4, 5, relate exclusively to actions which have been commenced, and in which no final judgment has been rendered prior to the ratification of this act, as a part of the Code of Practice and Procedure.
+The following sections, numbered 1, 2, 3 4, 5, relate exclusively to actions which have been commenced, and in which no final judgment has been rendered prior to the ratifica tion of this act, as a part of the Code of Practice and Procedure.

 CLERKS TO DOCKET EXISTING SUITS.
 Sec.
-1. The clerks of the Superior Courts at the request of a party thereto, within six months from the ratification of a general act respecting the practice and procedure of the Superior Courts of this State, and on the payment of a fee of one dollar, shall enter on a separate docket, all suits, which, at the ratification aforesaid, shall have been commenced, or in which final judgment has not been rendered in the late County Courts, Superior Courts of law, and Courts of Equity, of their respective counties.
+1. The clerks of the Superior Courts at the request of a party thereto, within six months from the ratification of a general act respecting the practice and procedure of the Superior Courts of this State, and on the payment of a fee of one dollar, shall enter on a separate docket, all suits, which, at the ratifiseparate docket, all suits, which, at the ratification aforesaid, shall have been commenced, or in which final judgment has not been rendered in the late County Courts, Superior Courts of law, and Courts of Equity, of their respective counties.